ProjectDrawdown/solutions/tools/CREATING_EXPECTED_ZIP.md

 This step requires Excel to run, and thus must be done on a Windows or Mac machine.
 It is run from within Excel itself.
 It is recommended to do this step with a copy of the Excel workbook in a clean, temporary directory.

-TODO: Minimum version(s) of Excel?

 ### Step 1: Unprotect and Macro-Enable the workbook

-TODO
+If it has not already been done, follow instructions 1-7 in [this document](https://docs.google.com/document/d/1OiKg3_OOGjYOUdnHTQuZggsko5n31qv_YV4h77E3LHk/edit?usp=sharing).

-### Step 2: Insert the macro into the workbook.
+### Step 2: Insert the export macro into the workbook.
 Open the Excel workbook and access the VBA Window:
     * Find and click on the "View Macros" command (on Windows it is by default to the far right of the View ribbon)
     * A popup like the following should appear.
 Select _any_ of the indicated macros, then click on `Edit`